 Once an official investigation has begun leaders and volunteers may have an important supportive role in a very stressful situation.
 Links with the abused person's family should be maintained (unless they are implicated) and the church should actively avoid contributing to rumour or speculation.
 In the case of a high profile allegation, the church should maintain its links with the community and seek to ensure that the abused person's family is not isolated by the community.
-In general, the incumbent will need to provide the lead in cases of abuse investigation and activity leaders and volunteers should seek guidance from them or the Bishop's representative if appropriate.
+In general, the PSO and/or Incumbent will need to provide the lead in cases of abuse investigation.
+Volunteers, activity leaders and workers should seek guidance from them in the first instance and/ or the DSA if appropriate.